boltops-tools/ufo-docs/_docs/features/autoscaling.md

 ## Manual AutoScaling Changes and Considerations

 You can use the [ufo scale]({% link _reference/ufo-scale.md %}) or the AWS console to manually change the scaling settings.
-However, when [ufo ship]({% link _reference/ufo-ship.md %}) is next ran, the `.ufo/config.rb` settings will override the manual changes.
+However, when [ufo ship]({% link _reference/ufo-ship.md %}) is next run, the `.ufo/config.rb` settings will override the manual changes.
 You can enable UFO to retain manual changes with:

 .ufo/config.rb